mm21/clipsmith/README.md

 ### Forging clips

 The command `clipsmith forge` is the entry point for creating new clips.
+Operations for concatenation, duration trimming, duration scaling, resolution scaling, and audio can be specified together in one command.

 <!-- include doc/cli/forge.md -->
 ```